 The next thing that I thought about this morning was that I don’t fully appreciate what the Lord did for me on the Cross.
 I cannot imagine what it must have been like to live in Old Testament Israel.
-It certainly would have been very burdensome to live under the Law; and it was also impossible to live it perfectly.
-Do you think that even the best of the Israelites did everything the way they were supposed to.
-Do you think that every time they committed a sin of ignorance (and didn’t get caught) they went down to the priests with a sacrifice.
+It certainly would have been very burdensome to live under the Law, as it was impossible to live it perfectly.
+Do you think that even the best of the Israelites did everything the way they were supposed to?
+Do you think that every time they committed a sin of ignorance (and didn’t get caught) they went down to the priests with a sacrifice?
 I doubt it.
-But then that must have led to a lot of guilt, because they knew in their hearts that they were not fully obeying the Lord.
-What a relief it is to know that all sin: every sin, whether they be sins of ignorance or not, are forgiven.
+That must have led to a lot of guilt, because they knew in their hearts that they were not fully obeying the Lord.
+What a relief it is to know that all sin, every sin, whether they be sins of ignorance or not, are forgiven.
 They are all under the blood of the Lord Jesus Christ.
 I feel like speaking in tongues right now! (just kidding) Praise God for Jesus!!!!

 Oh Oh!
 I just got another thought: a thought about sacrifices.
 There is one more sacrifice that I should consider today: the living sacrifice.
 I am to present my body a living sacrifice to the Lord.
 I am no longer my own: I am bought with a price, and I belong to Him; and that is my reasonable service.
 It is the least that I can do to live for the Lord since He was willing to die for me.